Hayley Williams (ice hockey)

-Hayley Williams (born June 3, 1990) is a Hungarian-American professional ice hockey player and member of the Hungarian national team, currently playing in the Russian Zhenskaya Hockey League (ZhHL) with Dinamo-Neva St. Petersburg.
-She previously played in the European Women's Hockey League (EWHL), the National Women's Hockey League (NWHL), and the Canadian Women's Hockey League (CWHL), and is a three-time professional all-star, having been selected to the 2016 NWHL All-Star Game as well as the 2019 and 2020 ZhHL All-Star Games.
+Hayley Williams (born June 3, 1990) is a Hungarian-American professional ice hockey player and member of the Hungarian national team, currently playing in the European Women's Hockey League (EWHL) with HK Budapest.
+She previously played in the Zhenskaya Hockey League (ZhHL), the National Women's Hockey League (NWHL), and the Canadian Women's Hockey League (CWHL), and is a three-time professional all-star, having been selected to the 2016 NWHL All-Star Game as well as the 2019 and 2020 ZhHL All-Star Games.

-Williams represented Hungary at the 2022 IIHF Women's World Championship.
-She represented the United States at the women's ice hockey tournaments at the 2013 Winter Universiade and the 2015 Winter Universiade, winning a bronze medal in 2013.
+Williams represented Hungary at the IIHF Women's World Championship in 2022 and 2023.
+She represented the United States in the women's ice hockey tournaments at the 2013 Winter Universiade and the 2015 Winter Universiade, winning a bronze medal in 2013.

 Playing career

 Youth hockey

-Williams spent most of her youth career with Team Illinois, before finishing with the Chicago Mission as a 19U player.
+Williams spent most of her youth career with Team Illinois, before finishing with the Chicago Mission as an under-19 (19U) player.
 At the 2008 USA Hockey Girls 19U National Championships in West Chester, Pennsylvania, she scored the winning goal in triple overtime to help the Mission – a team also featuring future Olympians Megan Bozek and Kendall Coyne – down Little Caesars for the national title.